lquayle88/quicKM/www/homepage.md

 Please report any issues or feature requests to: devs.quickm.app@gmail.com

-For a general citation of quicKM, please use: ORDA DOI
+For a general citation of quicKM please use: ORDA DOI